edde-framework/edde/docs/features.md

 ## Concepts

-Edde is not another implementation of existing parts of another libraries or frameworks; it has it's own ideas, it's own concepts.
+Edde is not yet another implementation of existing parts of another libraries or frameworks; it has it's own ideas, it's own concepts.
 And because of concepts whole framework is simple and clear; a lot of wrong decisions was already made (for example no package splitting or no [ORM](/edde/orm) implementation).
 Also formally code has quite high grade based on different tools with code insight.

+## Iterations

+Because there is basically no backward-compatibility contract, Edde is usually learning from it's conceptual bugs and flaws and growing into much more stable and clear framework.
+There is no lock on "this feature is nice enough, don't touch it".

+A little story in short: there was a new ORM for 5th generation of Edde which was... ripped of before release as there was major conceptual flaw.
+More [here](/edde/orm).